Team2168/2016_Vision/README.md

 8. sudo ./configure --host=arm-linux-gnueabi --build=i686-linux CFLAGS='-Os' --with-ssl=/usr/bin/openssl --enable-smtp
 9. sudo make
 10. sudo make install
-11. now the  Arm version of the curl library is in /usr/local/
+11. now the  Arm version of the curl library is in /usr/local/lib and the header files are in /home/CurlArm/curl/includes

 #### A.2.4 Setup Eclipse to Cross Compile C++ Project